 India's former Prime Minister, Mrs. Indira Gandhi has launched a nationwide "Save India" campaign, designed?

-India's former Prime Minister, Mrs. Indira Gandhi has launched a nationwide "Save India" campaign, designed to discredit the present government of Prime Minister Morarji Desai and the ruling Janata Party.
+Background: India's former Prime Minister, Mrs. Indira Gandhi has launched a nationwide "Save India" campaign, designed to discredit the present government of Prime Minister Morarji Desai and the ruling Janata Party.
 Widespread publicity for the campaign has called on supporters of Mrs. Gandhi's Congress Party to defy a ban on processions, adopt passive resistance tactics and risk arrest by holding rallies throughout the country.
 In Delhi, Mrs. Gandhi was to have addressed an enormous gathering of demonstrators on Wednesday (9 August) to mark the beginning of the campaign.
 After a night of heavy monsoon rains, the enthusiasm of even her most ardent supporters was dampened.

 SYNOPSIS: Only a few hundred demonstrators gathered on the Ram Lila grounds where the mass procession was meant to start.
 The march was going to lead to a rally on the Delhi Boat Club lawns beside the headquarters of the Indian government.
 Over a million people can normally be accommodated here, but there was only a small crowd awaiting the arrival of Mrs. Gandhi.